AlphaCharlie 3 months ago

 Yay, octal numbers!
 But don't panic, lots of supposed C programmers fall for exactly the same trick when prefixing numbers with `0`.

-stevage a day ago
+stevage 3 months ago

 I can take credit for one of these, the 63 ways to wrap a string, on line 156.

-• nlawalker a day ago
+• nlawalker 3 months ago

 That's what https://yaml-multiline.info is for!
 I know the author's on HN, I hope they chime in here :)